Azzbo77/Azzbo77-AI/README.md

 ## Notes

 - Replace 192.1xx.x.xxx with your IP or hostname.
-- .env is optional since values are hardcoded.
+- .env enhances flexibility; defaults are in docker-compose.yml.

 ## License